Metsamor site

+History

 The central part of the site lies on a hill overlooking the Ararat Valley.
-The research is conducted in the fortified citadel and the so-called lower town lying below it, as well as in the cemetery located about 500 m to the east.
+Research has been conducted in the fortified citadel and the so-called lower town lying below it, as well as in the cemetery located about 500 m to the east.
 Already in the first seasons, an undisturbed stratigraphic sequence from the Bronze Age (the Kura-Arax period) to the medieval times was documented.
 The oldest traces of settlement date to the turn of the 4th millennium BC (Chalcolithic), the youngest, to the 17th century.
 In the Late Bronze and Early Iron Ages (15th–8th century BC), the settlement became an important religious and economic center with a developed metallurgical production.
 On the southern slope of the hill, a large religious complex was discovered, consisting of five small temples with clay “cascading” altars.
 The most famous finds include ornaments, e.g., gold necklaces and gilded belt fittings with depictions of hunting lionesses.